 We asked Parent Research Partners (PRPs) who have all had a child recover from anorexia to review OSOG with a study coordinator to share their impressions.
 Based on feedback from PRPs, we are adding multiple features to the OSOG app, including caloric density scale for each product, pop-ups to suggest calorically dense pairings to products, and new food additions that have been found to be helpful during renourishment.

-In the pilot phase of this study, we are recruiting parents who currently have a child with anorexia who is hospitalized at CHOP and on the Nutritional Rehabilitation Pathway.
-All parents will be given the modified OSOG which will be introduced after nutritional teaching in the hospital.
-We will follow parents for 4 weeks and collect psychosocial and behavioral measures as well as the child’s height and weight to determine rate of weight gain.
+In the pilot phase of this study, we recruited parents who currently have a child with anorexia who is hospitalized at CHOP and on the Nutritional Rehabilitation Pathway.
+All parents were given the modified OSOG after nutritional teaching in the hospital.
+We followed parents for 4 weeks and collected psychosocial and behavioral measures as well as the child’s height and weight to determine rate of weight gain.

 Children's Hospital of Philadelphia, PolicyLab.
 Shaping Parental Choices During Renourishment of a Child With Restrictive Eating Using an Interactive Grocery Store [online].
 Available at: http://www.policylab.chop.edu.
 [Accessed: plug in date accessed here].